Spoleto Umbria And Le Marche, Italy Travel Guide

 Not possible on the street; find at designated stands or call.

-Use licensed facilities only for your safety.
+Use licensed facilities just for your safety.

 Spoleto’s characteristics lead to specialized transport solutions beyond public transit.